jnmartin84/mk64-dc/README.md

 ![Dreamcast sound quality](/media/sound.jpg)

-Here's how to build it yourself.
+Anyway, here's how to build it yourself.
 Deviate from these instructions at your own risk, but follow them *precisely* and you shall be rewarded for your efforts:

 ![DK's Jungle Parkway](/media/screenshot1.png)
 ![Koopa Troopa Beach](/media/screenshot2.png)
 ![Rainbow Road](/media/screenshot3.png)